-A. The NZ Transport Agency has a sample school road safety education policy which can be used as an exemplar.
+A. Waka Kotahi has a sample school road safety education policy which can be used as an exemplar.

 Road safety is also strengthened through communicating with the community, including parents, whānau and caregivers, to address concerns and solve problems.
 Schools can download resources to support this work.

 Q. Where can I access local providers of Road Safety Education?

 A. There are many providers of road safety education across New Zealand.
 For curriculum materials and support for the whole-school approach, Waka Kotahi has a large collection of resources which are free, editable and available to download.

 The New Zealand Police can often help locate quality providers of road safety skills and training.
 Contact your local Police station and ask for a Police School Community Officer.

 Many local authorities and some cycling groups provide road safety training and safe cycling education.
 Instructors may have a Cyclist Skills Training Qualification.
 Find out more about BikeReady, New Zealand's national cycle education system.

 Q. When is the best time to include Road Safety Education?

 A. Appropriate learning experiences can be provided for all ages – using the roads is part of everyone’s life every day.
 Road safety education can be included seamlessly into the curriculum, with both primary curriculum resources and secondary curriculum resources available online.

 The Road Map directs schools and communities to road safety education resources relevant for each stage of a child’s development.